A Semi-group Expansion for Pricing Barrier Options: Introduction

 where the differential operator $\mathscr {L}^\varepsilon $ is determined by the diffusion coefficients $b$ and $\sigma $.
 Next, we introduce an asymptotic expansion formula:

 where $O$ denotes the Landau symbol.
-The function $u^0(t, x)$ is the solution of (\ref {PDE_intro}) with $\varepsilon = 0$: if $b(t, x, 0)$ and $\sigma (t, x, 0)$ have some simple forms such as constants (as in the Black-Scholes model), we already know the closed form of $u^0(t, x)$ and hence obtain the price.
-Then, we are able to get the approximate value for $u^{\varepsilon }(t, x)$ through evaluation of $v^0_1(t, x), \ldots , v^0_{n-1}(t, x)$.
+The function $u^0(t, x)$ is the solution of (\ref {PDE_intro}) with $\varepsilon = 0$: if $b(x, 0)$ and $\sigma (x, 0)$ have some simple forms such as constants (as in the Black-Scholes model), we already know the closed form of $u^0(t, x)$ and hence obtain the price.
+Then, we are able to get the approximate value for $u^{\varepsilon }(t, x)$ through evaluation of the coefficient functions $v^0_1(t, x), \ldots , v^0_{n-1}(t, x)$.
 In fact, they are also characterized as the solution of a certain PDE with the Dirichlet condition.
-By formal asymptotic expansions, (\ref {ae_temp}) as well as
+By formal asymptotic expansions, (\ref {ae_temp}) above and (\ref{ae_generator}) below,

-we can derive the PDEs corresponding to $v^0_k(t, x)$ of the form:
+we can derive the following PDE which $v^0_k(t, x)$ satisfies:

-where $g^0_k(t, x)$ will be given explicitly later in this paper.
-Moreover, by applying the Feynman-Kac approach, we are able to obtain their stochastic representations.
-We will justify the above argument in a mathematically rigorous way with necessary assumptions in Section \ref {sec_main}.
+where $g^0_k(t, x)$ will be given explicitly in Section 3.
+Moreover, by applying the Feynman-Kac approach to the PDE (\ref{PDE_v_intro}), we obtain a semi-group representation of $v^0_k$.
+That is, for each $k = 1, \ldots , n - 1$,

+where $(P^D_t)_t$ is a semi-group defined in Section 3.
+We will justify the above argument in a mathematically rigorous manner in the sections 2 and 3.

-The theory of the Cauchy-Dirichlet problem for this kind of second order parabolic PDE is well understood in the case of bounded domains (see \cite{Friedman1}, \cite{Friedman2} and \cite{Lieberman} for instance).
-As for an unbounded domain case such as (\ref {PDE_intro}), \cite {Rubio} provides the existence and uniqueness results for a solution of the PDE and the Feynman-Kac type formula (cited as Theorem \ref {th_viscosity} below).
+The theory of the Cauchy-Dirichlet problem for this kind of the second order parabolic PDE is well understood for the case of bounded domains (see \cite{Friedman1}, \cite{Friedman2} and \cite{Lieberman} for instance).
+As for an unbounded domain case such as (\ref {PDE_intro}), \cite {Rubio} provides the existence and uniqueness results for a solution of the PDE and the Feynman-Kac type formula, the part of which will be cited as Theorem \ref {th_viscosity} in Section 2.
 However, some mathematical difficulty exists for applying the results of \cite {Rubio} to the PDE (\ref {PDE_v_intro}).
 More precisely, the function $g^0_k(t, x)$ may be divergent at $t = T$.
-(If $g^0_k(t, x)$ is continuous on $[0, T]\times [L, \infty )$, the existence and uniqueness of (\ref {PDE_v_intro}) are guaranteed: see \cite{Friedman1}.)
-To overcome this difficulty, we generalize the Levi's parametrix method (which is used to construct a classical solution of the PDE) in Theorem \ref {th_classical}.
-Furthermore, we show another representation of $v^0_k(t, x)$ by using the corresponding semi-group in Section \ref {sec_semigroup}.
+Hence, in order to obtain an asymptotic expansion (\ref{ae_temp}), we generalize the result of \cite {Rubio} and the argument of the Feynman--Kac representation.
+Furthermore, we derive a new representation (\ref{intro_semigroup_formula}) for $v^0_k(t, x)$ by using the semi-group $(P^D_t)_t$.
 We notice that such a form is convenient for evaluation of $v^0_k(t, x)$ in concrete examples.

-In Section \ref {sec_examples}, we apply our method to pricing a barrier option in a stochastic volatility model:
+We also apply our method to pricing a barrier option in a stochastic volatility model.